yeatmanlab/preK-MEG/analysis/erp/README.md

     - `prek_setup_source.py` (makes hi-res brain model for each subject, creates a source space, plots the source space for quality check)

-3. Preliminary analysis:
+3. Preliminary aggregation:
     - `prek_make_stcs.py` (makes STC for each subj, morphs it to fsaverage, makes subj avg for each experimental condition).
-Results are saved in `/mnt/scratch/prek/<PRE_OR_POST_CAMP>/twa_hp/<SUBJ>/stc`.
+Results are saved in `/mnt/scratch/prek/<PRE_OR_POST_CAMP>/twa_hp/erp/<SUBJ>/stc`.
     - `prek_make_group_averages.py` (makes average STC for each experimental condition, across all subjects, separately for pre- and post-intervention recordings).
 Writes group-average STCs and movies to `/mnt/scratch/prek/results/group_averages` and `.../movies` (respectively).

-4. Planned analyses:
+4. Preliminary analyses:
     - `prek_contrast_conds.py` makes across-subject-average STCs (separately
       for pre- and post-camp recordings) for each pairwise condition contrast.

+    - `prek_contrast_prepost.py` makes post-camp-minus-pre-camp,
+      across-subject-average STCs for each condition and for each pairwise condition contrast.

+5. Planned analyses:
     - `script-not-yet-written.py` makes group comparison STCs between the top and bottom half of the participant cohort, as determined by letter-name and letter-sound awareness of both uppercase and lowercase glyphs (this data stored in `../behavioral/LetterKnowledge.csv`).
 This group comparison is done only for the pre-camp MEG recordings.

-    - `prek_contrast_prepost.py` makes post-camp-minus-pre-camp,
-      across-subject-average STCs for each condition and for each pairwise condition contrast.
+    - `script-not-yet-written.py` makes group comparison STCs depending on which treatment group the subject was assigned to ("language" intervention or "literacy" intervention; cohort information is stored in `../behavioral/LetterKnowledge.csv`).
+This group comparison is done only for the post-camp MEG recordings and the post-camp-minus-pre-camp differences.

 ## Filename conventions